-Southern Ontario Animal Rehabilitation (SOAR) provides integrative medicine including rehabilitation, pain management, and acupuncture, to pets post-injury, post-surgery, or for treatment of common orthopedic conditions.
-We will work closely with your own veterinarian to give your pet the best treatment plan possible.
+Southern Ontario Animal Rehabilitation (SOAR) provides integrative medicine combining rehabilitation, pain management and acupuncture to pets post-injury, post-surgery and treatment of common orthopedic conditions.
+Our goal is to work closely with your own veterinarian in order to build the best treatment plan for your pet.

-SOAR was started by Dr. Danielle Anderson in 2013.
-We started as a mobile rehabilitation service, but as of June 1, 2015 we moved into our new home at 850 Legion Rd, Unit 5, Burlington, Ontario, allowing us to offer more services including water therapy!!!
+SOAR began as a mobile rehabilitation service by Dr. Danielle Anderson in 2013.
+However, as of June 2015, we moved into our new home at 850 Legion Rd, Unit 5 in Burlington, ON, allowing us to offer more services including hydrotherapy!

 DR. DANIELLE ANDERSON